SngZhiHao/ICT171-ZH/README.md

 ===Automating System Monitoring Tasks===

-Basically to show how many times the user want to monitor the system as shown from the sreenshot
+Basically to show how many times the user want to monitor the system as shown from the screenshot

 <img width="407" height="246" alt="image" src="https://github.com/user-attachments/assets/06218b07-ef80-4d55-b65b-1330a1577148" />